 What should my GMAT score be?

-We do not have a minimum GMAT requirement.
+We do not have a minimum GMAT score.
 Generally, your GMAT score should be 570 or above.
 Applicants with GMAT scores lower than 570 may be required to take the exam at least twice before being considered for admissions.
-The average GMAT score for students admitted to the MACC program is around 590.
-GMAT scores must be no more than five years old.
 The GRE exam will not be accepted.

 What should my undergraduate GPA be?

 The average undergraduate GPA for students admitted to the MACC program is typically around 3.6.
-Generally, on a 4.0 scale your overall GPA should be 3.0 or above and your upper level accounting GPA should be 3.0 or above.
+On a 4.0 scale your overall GPA should be 3.0 or above and your upper level accounting GPA should be 3.0 or above.
 It is highly unlikely that an applicant with an upper level accounting GPA of less than 3.0 will be admitted.
-Please visit our Curriculum page for a list of upper level accounting prerequisites.
-Please note that any additional junior or senior-level accounting courses taken not listed in the linked list of prerequisites are also included in your upper level accounting GPA.
-However, lab grades, internship grades and business core prerequisite courses are not included.
+In addition, applicants must have no more than two C's in their upper level accounting courses.

 International students must have a minimum TOEFL score of 100 on the IBT version, including the following minimum scores for each section:

-If the IELTS is taken in lieu of the TOEFL exam, a minimum score of 7.0 is required on each section of the exam.
+If the IELTS is taken in lieu of the TOEFL exam, a minimum score of 7.0 is required overall AND at least a 7.0 on each section of the exam.

 Exam scores must be no more than two years old.
 International students graduating from a U.S. institution with at least three years of studying within the United States may qualify for an exemption of this requirement.